A Nonprofit Collaborative Response to the 2020 Coronavirus Pandemic

-A group of Delaware’s philanthropic and nonprofit leaders have launched a coordinated response to the COVID-19 pandemic comprising four elements:
+In April, 2020, a group of Delaware’s philanthropic and nonprofit leaders launched a coordinated response to the COVID-19 pandemic comprising four elements:

 Delaware Does More: COVID-19 Rapid Response Fund

 United Way of Delaware (UWDE) has launched the Delaware Does More: COVID-19 Rapid Response Fund, an initiative to raise and manage funds that will address immediate needs resulting from the crisis.
 The fund will focus on alleviating the near-term impact of COVID-19 by working to supplement and support efforts related to children in low-income households, the working poor and seniors.

 Through the Delaware Does More: COVID-19 Rapid Response Fund, UWDE will coordinate COVID-19-related volunteer activities throughout the state, using its 211 platform and volunteer portal.

 Assessing & Strengthening Nonprofits to Respond